 - Increase the clarity of your offer.

-- Increase the relevancy of your offer to your audience (or vise versa).
+- Increase the relevancy of your offer to your audience (or vice versa).

 - Improve your value proposition.